fluxnetart/fluxnetart.github.io/_posts/2024-10-08-amerifluxmeeting.md

 <figure style="text-align: center;">
 	<img src="https://fluxnetart.github.io/images/22-phenocam-hourly-columns-still005-300.jpg">
-  <figcaption>Julia Oldham is collaborating with Chris Still on the Metolius Cluster of flux towers in Oregon.
+  <figcaption>Julia Oldham is collaborating with Chris Still on the Metolius Cluster of flux towers in Oregon and using images from the PhenoCam Network.
   	You can view Julia’s <a href="https://drive.google.com/file/d/1NEG8dFlICuVGLSCXVpgAD85cmc_zYjOd/view?usp=sharing">presentation here</a>.</figcaption>
 </figure>